 - 1 tablespoon paprika

-- In a food processor, pulse the tofu until small crumbs are formed; remove to large mixing bowl
+- In a food processor, puree the tofu and scoop into a large mixing bowl.

-- Set aside the meatballs until oil is fully heated - follow the instructions of your deep fryer for optimum frying temperature
+- Set aside the meatballs until oil is fully heated.

 - Add the meatballs to the oil a few at a time; allow the meatballs to cook until they turn a deep brown colour - about 5 minutes.

 - Remove from the oil and place in a baking dish.
 Pour your favourite sauce over the meatballs and bake for 30 minutes at 350 degrees.

 - Once you remove the meatballs from the oil, drain on paper towel and allow to completely cool if you plan to freeze them.
 Freeze in a single layer to avoid sticking.

 In a hurry?
 Save this recipe to your Pinterest board for quick and easy reference!
 Click HERE!